bomonike/bomonike.github.io/rustops.md

 * Data validation
    - Use uom (unit of measure) crate so the Rust compiler will not allow conversion errors between metric & imperial.
 The API's raw f64 elevation is wrapped immediately via Length::new::<meter>(result.elevation), so the "this number means meters" fact is encoded in the type, not just a variable name.
 So there's no way to accidentally treat one as the other, since Length doesn't expose a bare numeric value without picking a unit.
 [DONE]
+   - sqlx  is a safe ORM
    - proptest library to make property-based tests

+* Honeytaps
+   * <a target="_blank" href="https://infisical.com/docs/documentation/platform/honey-tokens/aws/usage">Plant a decoy among secrets so that alert is triggered</a> to the SOC when an attacker uses them.
+(AWS only) To avoid alert fatigue, only one email notification per honey token every 24 hours even though all trigger events are  recorded and viewable in the event log.

 * Streaming Support
    - <a target="_blank" href="https://crates.io/crates/serde">serde crate</a> for serialization/deserialization